Asakusa Miyakodori · Est. 1950

 Okami Chikage — Five Decades in the Geisha Arts

 Born into a family of performers — her mother a geisha, her grandfather a shinpa actor — Okami (proprietress) Chikage began training in classical Japanese dance and traditional music from the age of five.
-She debuted as a geisha at eighteen and over the following twenty-seven years performed Japanese classical dance at major stages including the Kabukiza, the National Theatre, and the Meijiza.
+She entered the geisha world at 15 as a hangyoku (young geisha) — already a geisha, still in training — advanced to full geisha (ippon) at 18 through the ippon-hirome ceremony, and over the following 27 years (ages 15 to 42) performed Japanese classical dance at major stages including the Kabukiza, the National Theatre, and the Meijiza.
 At age forty-two she became proprietress of Miyakodori.
 She holds a master instructor’s license (shihandai) in the Hanayagi school of Japanese traditional dance — the central school of the Asakusa flower district.

 Any Dietary Need, Handled with Care